What Are Point of Sale Devices?

 Are you planning to build a Point of Sale system for retail and restaurant?
 This is the world where software constantly meets hardware.
 Before you start to develop your retail solution, learn about the types of equipment used in Points of Sale.

 Point of Sale (POS) is the checkout for customers who purchase goods or services.
-It is the place to execute the payment.
-Modern ePOS (electronic Point of Sale) is a combination of hardware and software that enable transactions.
+It's the place to execute the payment.

 In this article, we focus on hardware solutions that are a part of modern ePOS for retail and restaurants.

 - The core of ePOS systems - double screen devices enabling managing orders in restaurants.
 One screen is facing the customer to display the order.
 Another one is used by the cash employee to optimize the order and finalize the transaction.